Second Variety: Adaptations

 A Canadian film based on "Second Variety", titled Screamers, was made in 1995, featuring Peter Weller.
 Produced after the dissolution of the Soviet Union, the film employs a new backstory involving a proxy war between disgruntled miners and mercenaries over working conditions on a hostile planet.
 Jason P. Vest, in Future Imperfect: Philip K. Dick at the Movies, writes that the film is more faithful than most other adaptations, but it received a mixed critical reception and failed at the box office.
 Sheldon Wilson directed a sequel titled Screamers: The Hunting in 2009.

-An audio-drama miniseries based on "Second Variety" was made in 2020 as part of the Curious Matter Anthology podcast.